7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 }
 ```

-Since `distage` version `1.1.0` parameterless methods in factories just produce new instances and you have to bind factories explicitly using `makeFactory` method.
+Since `distage` version `1.1.0` you have to bind factories explicitly using `makeFactory` and `fromFactory` methods, not implicitly via `make`; parameterless methods in factories now produce new instances instead of summoning a dependency.

 ### @With annotation